echo-air-model/echo-air-model.github.io/docs/getting_started/download_packages_and_model.md

 ## 2. Download Packages and Model

 The following steps configure your system to have the correct Linux packages, download the model from Github, and set up your virtual environment.

-These steps are identical regardless of operating system.
+### Linux and WSL

-1. Download necessary packages to the console (this step may be unnecessary on Mac).
+1. Download necessary packages to the console.
    ```bash
 sudo apt-get update
 sudo apt-get install git